 - Be transparent with critical information and “who” is responsible for reporting ‘what” and “when.”

-- Be clear upfront about the rules of engagement; establish effective boundaries.
+- Please ensure clarity from the outset regarding the rules of engagement and establish effective boundaries.

-- Have a conflict mediation/resolution process in place before you get started and use it if needed.
+- Before you begin, establish a conflict mediation/resolution process and use it as necessary.

-- Actively work on professional relationships; communicate often and well.
+- Actively cultivate professional relationships; communicate effectively and frequently.

 - Learn how to speak each other’s language.